tartley/vim-run-python-tests/README.txt

     The default value of Vim's errorformat variable for working with Python only shows one entry from each traceback, which seems unhelpful to me.
-To fix this, you can create a file ~/.vim/compiler/pyunit, which contains
+To fix this, you can create a file in your home .vim or vimfiles folder, called compiler/pyunit, which just contains:
-    just:

         CompilerSet efm=\%A\ \ File\ \"%f\"\\,\ line\ %l\\,\ %m,%C\ %m,%Z